Adelphi, Texas

-The Adelphi Community is an intentional community, population 16, 25 miles east of Dallas, Texas, USA.
+The Adelphi Community is an intentional community, population 16, 25 miles east of Dallas, Texas, United States.
 It has streets, private homes, eight townhouses, a community well, community gardens and a sewage treatment plant.

 History

 The community was built by members of the Adelphi Organization, founded by Richard Kieninger in 1976.
 During the 1950s, Kieninger had been a student of the Lemurian Fellowship in Ramona, California, which teaches Lemurian Philosophy.
 In 1963, Kieninger published his own book, The Ultimate Frontier, under the pen name Eklal Kueshana.

 Community philosophies

 The Ultimate Frontier details tenets of Lemurian Philosophy, which stresses love and positive living.
 Early editions also included predictions Kieninger claimed were provided by representatives of secret organizations known as Brotherhoods.
 Kieninger wrote that nuclear war would begin in November 1999, culminating in worldwide devastation, and that natural cataclysms would begin on May 5, 2000, submerging most of the United States and producing a new land mass in the Pacific Ocean.
 There, the Nation of God would be built.
 When neither event occurred, he said he had misunderstood the Brotherhoods' predictions.
 The 2000 edition, published by the Adelphi Organization, continues to include general predictions of Armageddon and Doomsday, but without dates.

 Kieninger lived at Adelphi until his death, of esophageal cancer, in early 2002.
 He never explained the failure of his predictions.